- Big Money Assets

 T: 020 7404 1044 | firstname.lastname@example.org

-Nicholas is a barrister and has specialised in financial remedy work for over 20 years.
-He was appointed Queen’s Counsel in 2018.
+Nicholas is a barrister with chambers in both London and Birmingham.
+He has specialised in financial remedy work for 25 years.
 He is well known for his eye for detail, his knowledge of matrimonial finance law, and for his client care skills.

-Chambers & Partners 2019 describes Nicholas as a “high-value financial specialist … He is commended for his attention to detail and his sympathetic manner with clients, and is also a trained arbitrator.
-Strengths: ‘Nick has got an attention to detail which is second to none, and an encyclopaedic knowledge of the law.
-His presentation is also immaculate, with never a syllable, word or comma out of place.’”
+Chambers & Partners 2022 describes Nicholas as a “high-value financial specialist … He is commended for his attention to detail and his sympathetic manner with clients, and is also a trained arbitrator.
+Strengths: ‘He pays attention to the detail of complex cases.’
+‘He can translate the law into layman’s terms and instils confidence from the minute he walks into the room.’
+‘A thorough, hard-working details man.’”

 Nicholas is often instructed to conduct Private FDR Appointments and also to prepare early neutral evaluations.
 He has been a trained collaborative lawyer since 2009.

 Nicholas is a regular lecturer including to the Judicial College.
 He has recently lectured on the arbitration process – “What are the practical and legal implications of arbitration in family cases?”.
 He contributed to Resolution’s ‘Guide to Good Practice for Family Lawyers on Working with the Bar in Family Cases’ (2018 revision).
-He has also written for Family Law and co-authored the Family Law Bar Association’s ‘Good Practice’ guidance for FDR Appointments much of which was later included in similar guidance published by both Resolution and by the Family Justice Council in 2012.
+He has also written for Family Law and co-authored the Family Law Bar Association’s ‘Good Practice’ guidance for FDR Appointments much of which was later included in similar guidance published by both Resolution and by the Family Justice Council.

-For further details about Nicholas’ practice as a barrister please see http://www.29br.co.uk/profile/nicholas-allen or speak to his Senior Clerk, James Shortall, on 020 7404 1044.
+For further details about Nicholas’ practice please see http://www.29br.co.uk/profile/nicholas-allen or speak to his Senior Clerk, James Shortall, on 020 7404 1044.